Career

 - Medical Emergencies

-- Structure, Vehicle and Brush Fires, Gas Leaks
+- Structure, Vehicle, and Brush Fires

 Firefighter/Emergency Medical Technician (EMT)